 Yes, the German people paid a large price in dead and wounded, and their soldiers also paid the required battlefield tax of dealing with mayhem of their own.
 But beyond these, the people of Germany also paid the soul-crushing price of having to live with the underlying evil that they allowed into their leadership, and hence allowed to be unleashed upon the world.

 In the end, the people in Germany, the regular, everyday workers and partiers and hooligans and scholars and soldiers and … all the people in Germany, were mostly just like the people in Easy Company.
 Human.
 Mostly good.
 Mostly just listening to their leaders.
 Many either afraid to do anything to stop what was coming or, most likely, making decisions to go along with things that they never thought would work out as they did.
 In other words, there is a lot of there but for the grace of God go I in this type of thing.

-I say that because one can argue that the Second World War began in November of 1932 when the German people voted Adolph Hitler into power.
+I say that because one can argue that the Second World War began in November of 1932 when the German people voted Adolph Hitler into power (or, technically, voted for the people who installed Hitler).
 They were an angry people then, struggling with economic problems and sense of lost identity brought on by the results of World War I. And, yes, you can go further back, too, and say that the Second World War began in 1918 when the Treaty of Versailles pretty much ensured the people of Germany would be in this state.
 That treaty was a harsh agreement for the German public.
 It set the foundation for what was to come.

 But, still, it was the people who voted, and they voted for Adolph Hitler.